KeysPAN0114/esp-ec800x/README.md

-# ML307 Series Cat.1 AT Modem
+# EC800X Series Cat.1 AT Modem

-This is a component for the ML307R / ML307A Cat.1 Module.
+This is a component for the Quec EC800x Cat.1 Module.
 This project is initially created for https://github.com/78/xiaozhi-esp32

 ## Features